 This solution may be used if the target font has extended ASCII characters, such as Interleaved 2of5, OCR-A or Code 128.
 To print extended ASCII characters that are not defined on the keyboard, try one of these methods:

-- For barcode fonts, use one of IDAutomation’s barcode font tools designed to automatically format the data to the font.
+- When barcode fonts are being used, implement one of IDAutomation’s barcode font encoders designed to automatically format the data to the font.

 - Print from the keyboard using the ALT+<xxxx> key combination where xxxx equals the ASCII character’s location in 4 digits.
 For example, to type ASCII character 194 into Microsoft Word, select the font in Word and hols the ALT key while typing 0194 on the keypad.
 The number keypad must be used to do this, and 4 digits must be entered.